Valmarelox/checksum/README.md

 # Checksum only python native module
-I tried to find a quick python native implemenation of ip checksum to achieve a better performance.
-Didn't find it, so I created my own module.
+I tried to find a quick python native implemenation of ip checksum to achieve a better performance - I Didn't find any, so I created my own module.

 Calculate IP checksum-16 (Host endianess for compatability with other pure python implementations:

-How to use
+#### How to use
 ```python
 from checksum import checksum
 res = checksum(b'BEST DATA')